-We are a small, independent non-profit press.
-We are BIPOC founded and aim to publish what is unusual and work about in-between spaces.
+We are a small, independent, non-profit press.
+We aim to publish work that is in-between genre, in-between spaces, and unusual.
 We are a nonprofit registered in Florida, and our 501(c)(3) status is pending with the IRS.

-Our publications aim to highlight unexpected and wonderful places.
+Our publications highlight unexpected and wonderful places.
 We champion voices that might otherwise remain shadowed.
 We love work about the homes we make, wherever that might be, in the people we know, the homes we have made, the music we love, in the friends we make family.
-We are especially interested where creativity intersects with culture, be it cultural ancestry, skateboard culture, suburban culture, Queer culture, and everything in between.
+We are especially interested where creativity intersects with culture, be it cultural ancestry, skateboard culture, suburban culture, and everything in between.
+We champion Queer and BIPOC voices.

 Send us your best poetry, flash, fiction, non-fiction, and your weird, passionate, hybrid babies.
 Poetry and prose together, prose and art, work we have never seen before, work we couldn’t imagine exists.
 Surprise us!